Aleksandre Bakshi

 Aleksandre Bakshi (born 23 July 1997) is a Georgian tennis player.

-He has a career high ATP singles ranking of World No. 448 achieved on 19 May 2025.
-He also has a career high doubles ranking of No. 307 achieved on 23 September 2024.
+He has a career high ATP singles ranking of World No. 448 achieved on 19 May 2025 and a career high doubles ranking of No. 307 achieved on 23 September 2024.
 Bakshi has won six ITF doubles titles.
+He is currently the No. 2 Georgian player.

 Bakshi represents Georgia at the Davis Cup, where he has a W/L record of 4–3.

 Career

 He participated at the 2020 ATP Cup and at the 2022 ATP Cup as one of the five members of the Georgian team.

 In May 2024, Bakshi reached his maiden Challenger final in Kachreti, Georgia, where he lost to Robin Bertrand.